PMD 85

 After the Velvet Revolution of 1989 the computer market opened.
-The PDM 85 was not competitive in terms of quality or features to foreign machines and production stopped.
+The PMD 85 was not competitive in terms of quality or features to foreign machines and production stopped.

 The PMD 85-2 was an inspiration for the MAŤO personal computer, released in 1989 as a self-assembly kit.
 It had different hardware and very limited compatibility - BASIC, memory structure and I/O were almost similar, but the tape format was different.
 It was intended as a home computer, but never really caught on.

-The same year ZBA, a company from Brno, introduced the Consul 2717, another PMD 85-2 clone, sold to schools.
-Production of this machined ended in 1990.
+The same year ZBA, a company from Brno better known for making firearms and motor vehicles, introduced the Consul 2717, another PMD 85-2 clone, sold to schools.
+Production of this machine ended in 1990.